Possibilistic inferential models: a review: Possibilistic inferential models

 This is indeed a possibility contour since the function is (clearly) non-negative and satisfies $\sup_\theta \pi_z(\theta) = 1$; in fact, the supremum is attained at the maximum likelihood estimator, $\hat\theta_z = \arg\max_\theta R(z,\theta)$, i.e., $\pi_z(\hat\theta_z)=1$.
 The corresponding possibility measure, or upper probability, is defined via optimization as

-Note that this optimization-based formulation involves no differential element and, therefore, the size of $H$ has no bearing at all on $\uPi_z(H)$; see the Fisher quote on page \pageref{quote:fisher.likelihood}.
 The corresponding necessity measure, or lower probability, is defined via conjugacy: $\lPi_{z}(H) = 1 - \uPi_{z}(H^c)$.
 An example of $\pi_z$ and its corresponding $\uPi_z$ is shown in Figure~\ref{fig:pl.toy}.
 An explanation of how this new possibilistic IM construction is related to the original random set-based IM construction is given in Appendix~\ref{A:old.vs.new}.

-More details will be given below, but the key point is that $H \mapsto \{\lPi_z(H), \uPi_z(H)\}$ reliably quantifies uncertainty about $\Theta$, given $Z=z$.
+More details follow, but the key point is that $H \mapsto \{\lPi_z(H), \uPi_z(H)\}$ reliably quantifies uncertainty about $\Theta$, given $Z=z$.
 For example, $H$ such that $\uPi_z(H)$ is small are implausible because the data provides little/no support in favor of the truthfulness of ``$\Theta \in H$'' and, similarly, $H$ for which $\lPi_z(H)$ is large are not only plausible but believable since the data provides strong support for the truthfulness of ``$\Theta \in H$.''